 Approximately 30 applicants are interviewed each year.

-Is completion of a Subinternship in Neurosurgery at Johns Hopkins required to match at Johns Hopkins?
+Do I have to complete a subinternship in neurosurgery at Johns Hopkins to match at Johns Hopkins?

 Completion of a visiting subinternship is not required to match in our program.
 Many of our current residents did not complete a visiting elective rotation with us.
 Although we will give your application every consideration, completion of a visiting subinternship does not automatically lead to an interview.